How to Storyboard a Music Video (+ Free Music Video Storyboard Template)

 - Storyboards are essentially what a comic book is.
 Each segment will form a different part of the music video.
 The storyboard can either following the structure of the song, or is can be based on the narrative you have chosen.
 We’ll go into much more detail on storyboards later on in the article.

 - Once you know what you want to happen and where, you need to listen to the song and decide how to transition between each segment.
 You are the judge on if what’s happening visually links to what is happening musically.
 For example, if it were a slow section, having a car chase would not match the audio.

 - Pick the crew to film the video.
 It is beneficial you have people who know what they are doing and have access to good quality equipment.
 However, of course, the budget will dictate so that’s the compromise.
 As much as it would save you money having a mate film it on his handheld video camera, it maybe won’t give a professional quality video.

 - The people you pick should ideally have experience filming the kind of video you are after.
 That way, not only will they have the know how to get the best video possible technically, but they may also pitch in ideas to add to the video to help make it even better.
 Audition any actors you want to use so that you get the best people for the roles you need.

-- As long as each section has been planned, then filming the video shouldn’t pose any problems.
+- As long as each section has been detailed in your music video planning template, then filming the video shouldn’t pose any problems.
 Cue the music so the actors can lip sync in time with the song and so can any musicians in the video.
 There’s no point in having the guitarist look like he is playing a solo if it’s the middle of a verse.

 - Try shooting from different angles in different takes and then mixing it up when it comes to editing.
 Only use the best takes you have, even the smallest flaw will look unprofessional.
 Once everything is edited together, and you put the music track over the video, it will be complete!